ZINC: RESEARCH ARTICLES The Chiropractic Resource Organization

 Send all comments or additions to: Frankp@chiro.org

 If there are terms in these articles you don't understand, you can get a definition from the Merriam Webster Medical Dictionary.
 If you want information about a specific disease, you can access the Merck Manual.
-You can also search Pub Med for more abstracts on this topic.
+You can also search Pub Med for more abstracts on this, or any other health topic.

-Jump to: Zinc Articles Zinc Abstracts
+Jump to: Zinc Articles Zinc Research

 Zinc plays an important role in the proper functioning of the body's immune system.
 Several studies have shown that zinc lozenges shorten the duration of cold symptoms in adults.
 Zinc is required for a number of activities related to cell reproduction and wound healing.
 It has also been linked to improvements in one's senses of smell and taste, and is involved in the body's ability to metabolize carbohydrates for energy consumption.